mustardamus/generator-grail/server/templates/README.md

 config file if there are any model files.
 So you might use the Server without any database connection by leaving the `./server/models` directory empty or remove it altogether.

+### `yo grail:create` - Generate a Server Component

+With the `yo grail:create` you can quickly create a Server Component consisting of Initialize, Helper, Route and/or Model.
+All are optional.